High Holidays 2022

 Tickets

-“Tickets” this year will again be in the form of a nametag and must be shown to the police officer(s) for admittance to High Holy Day services.
+“Tickets” this year will again be in the form of a nametag, available at the South Door when you attend your first service, and must be shown to the police officer(s) for admittance to High Holy Day services.
 You will be given a lanyard for your nametag upon entry to services.
 Please wear (or carry) your nametag at all times.
 This will make it easier for our security team to know who is in the building as well as to help create a more friendly and welcoming atmosphere for our non-Congregant visitors.
 Please return the lanyard at your last High Holy Day service.

 Members receive High Holy Day tickets at no charge.
 They are included with their membership.
 Seats are not assigned.
 Tickets are issued as part of synagogue security and are NOT transferable.